zalando/postgres-operator/docs/administrator.md

 ## Custom Pod Environment Variables

 It is possible to configure a ConfigMap which is used by the Postgres pods as an additional provider for environment variables.
 One use case is to customize the Spilo image and configure it with environment variables.
-The ConfigMap with the additional settings is configured in the operator's main ConfigMap:
+The ConfigMap with the additional settings is referenced in the operator's main configuration.
+A namespace can be specified along with the name.
+If left out, the configured default namespace of your K8s client will be used and if the ConfigMap is not found there, the Postgres cluster's namespace is taken when different:

 **postgres-operator ConfigMap**